bsorrentino/bsorrentino/_posts/2023-05-29-swiftui-a-property-wrapper-to-secure-settings.md

 ### Conclusion

-Securely storing sensitive information, such as API keys, in iOS apps could be an issue; the property wrapper `@AppSecureStorage` tries to solve this problem by leveraging the built-in security features of the hardware-encrypted keychain storage.
+Securely storing sensitive information, such as API keys, in iOS apps could be an issue; the property wrapper `@AppSecureStorage` tries to solve this problem by leveraging the built-in security features of the [hardware-encrypted keychain storage][keychain].

 By using this wrapper, developers can securely store private user data, such as passwords or authentication tokens, without the need for manual management or complex authentication structures.